sara5521/Penetration-Testing-Tools/network-reconnaissance/service-enumeration/nmap/smb/README.md

 ```bash
 nmap -p 445 --script smb-enum-shares <target-ip>
 ```
+#### 📌 Purpose:
+This script lists all shared folders (also called shares) on a Windows machine over SMB.
+It tells you:
+- Which folders are being shared
+- Whether they are readable or writable
+- If they're administrative or public shares

+#### 🧠 Why is this useful?
+- Helps you find files or folders that are publicly accessible
+- Great for finding sensitive data like ```flag.txt```, ```backup.zip```, or ```config.bak```.
+- If a share is writable, you might be able to upload malicious files.

 - List files inside the shares:
 ```bash
 nmap -p 445 --script smb-ls <target-ip>